The 7 Best Acupressure Mats for Back Pain and Relaxation

 Best for Advanced Users

-The Shakti Mat Premium is legendary for a reason, utilizing just 6,000 spikes (the advanced version drops this even further to 4,000).
+The Shakti Mat Premium is highly regarded for its intensity, utilizing just 6,000 spikes (the advanced version drops this even further to 4,000).
 Counterintuitively, fewer spikes mean more body weight is distributed onto each individual point, drastically increasing the pressure and perceived pain.
 The spikes are made from sharp ABS plastic and sewn onto a heavy organic cotton base containing a recycled foam core.
 Measuring 29.5 by 16.5 inches, it handles tall users easily.
-Our seasoned testers noted a massive rush of localized heat and blood flow within 60 seconds of lying down, bypassing the usual 4-minute warmup phase.
+After 6 weeks of daily use, our seasoned testers recorded a massive rush of localized heat and blood flow within 60 seconds of lying down, bypassing the usual 4-minute warmup phase.

 You must build a tolerance to this mat.
 It is aggressively sharp and completely unsuitable for beginners or those with thin skin.
 We appreciate the brand’s commitment to ethical manufacturing in India and the charitable donations tied to each purchase.
 If you want the absolute highest level of endorphin release and fascia stimulation available outside a clinical setting, the Shakti Mat delivers.